-Minor incidents are reported to the victim's class teacher, who investigates the incident, sets appropriate sanctions for the perpetrator and informs the pastoral lead in writing of the incident and outcome.

-When investigating a bullying incident, the following procedures are adopted:
+- 11.1 Minor incidents will be reported to the victim's class teacher who investigates the incident, sets appropriate sanctions for the perpetrator and informs the pastoral lead in writing of the incident and outcome. - 11.2 When investigating a bullying incident, the following procedures are adopted: - The victim, alleged perpetrator and witnesses are all interviewed separately. - Members of staff ensure that there is no possibility of contact between the children being interviewed, including electronic communication. - If a child is injured, members of staff take the child immediately to the school nurse for a medical opinion on the extent of their injuries. - A room is used that allows for privacy during interviews. - A witness is used for serious incidents.

-- The victim, alleged bully and witnesses are all interviewed separately - Members of staff ensure that there is no possibility of contact between the pupils being interviewed, including electronic communication - If a pupil is injured, members of staff take the pupil immediately to the school nurse for a medical opinion on the extent of their injuries - A room is used that allows for privacy during interviews - A witness is used for serious incidents - If appropriate, the alleged bully, the victim and witnesses, are asked to write down details of the incident; this may need prompting with questions from the member of staff to obtain the full picture - Premature assumptions are not made, as it is important not to be judgemental at this stage - Members of staff listen carefully to all accounts, being non-confrontational and not attaching blame until the investigation is complete - All concerned pupils are informed that they must not discuss the interview with other pupils

-Due to the potential for sexist, transphobic, sexual, etc bullying to be characterised by inappropriate sexual behaviour, staff members involved in dealing with the incident are required to consider whether there is a need for safeguarding processes to be implemented.
+- If appropriate, the alleged perpetrator, the victim and witnesses, are asked to write down details of the incident; this may need prompting with questions from the member of staff to obtain the full picture. - Premature assumptions are not made, as it is important not to be judgemental at this stage. - Members of staff listen carefully to all accounts, being nonconfrontational and not assigning blame until the investigation is complete. - All concerned children are informed that they must not discuss the interview with other children. - 11.3 Due to the potential for sexist, transphobic, sexual, etc bullying to be characterised by inappropriate sexual behaviour, staff members involved in dealing with the incident are required to consider whether there is a need for safeguarding processes to be implemented.

-Sanctions
+12.0 Sanctions

-If the headteacher/head of school is satisfied that bullying did take place, the pupil will be helped to understand the consequences of their actions and warned that there must be no further incidents.

-The headteacher/head of school informs the pupil of the type of sanction to be used in this instance (detentions, service-based activities, etc.) and future sanctions if the bullying continues.

-If possible, the headteacher/head of school will attempt reconciliation and will obtain a genuine apology from the bully.
+- 12.1 If the headteacher/head of school is satisfied that bullying did take place, the child will be helped to understand the consequences of their actions and warned that there must be no further incidents. - 12.2 The headteacher/head of school informs the child of the type of sanction to be used in this instance, e.g. detentions or service-based activities, and future sanctions if the bullying continues. - 12.3 If possible, the headteacher/head of school will attempt reconciliation and will obtain a genuine apology from the perpetrator.
 This will either be in writing to the victim (and/or witnesses if appropriate), or face-to-face, but only with the victim's full consent.
-Discretion is used here; victims will never feel pressured into a face-to-face meeting with the bully.

-The perpetrator is made to realise, by speaking once per week with their class teacher, that some pupils do not appreciate the distress they are causing, and that they should change their behaviour.

-Parents are informed of bullying incidents and what action is being taken.
-The pastoral lead informally monitors the pupils involved over the next half-term.
+Discretion will be used here; victims will never feel pressured into a face-to-face meeting with the perpetrator. - 12.4 The perpetrator is made to realise, by speaking once per week with their class teacher, that some children do not appreciate the distress they are causing, and that they should change their behaviour. - 12.
+5 Parents are informed of bullying incidents and what action is being taken. - 12.6 The pastoral lead informally monitors the children involved over the next half-term.

-Support
+13.0 Support